tapiaer22/Praximedes/README.md

 <br>

 - `ChillMode()`
-  <br>Customized chill feature made by the developer.
+  <br>(async) Customized chill feature made by the developer.
 Sets the LED lights to a chill color and customized settings for a chill environment
 ```python
 await led.ChillMode()  # Set LED to a chill environment
 ```